 Specialty pharmacy 340B revenue potential: overview

-Today, hospitals and other 340B covered entities can acquire many specialty drugs for as little as 1¢.
+Today, critical access hospitals and other 340B covered entities can acquire many specialty drugs for as little as 1¢.
 Many specialty drugs — including Epclusa, Harvoni, Imbruvica, Iressa, Gilenya, Revlimid and Stelara — offer 340B discounts of 70% to 100%.

 Additional benefits of owning a 340B-eligible specialty pharmacy